Cannabis Sales and Age Verification: F.L.A.G. Methodology

 By: Cody Stiffler, VP of Government Affairs, BioTrackTHC

 Although Jeff Sessions recently rescinded the Cole Memorandum, the directive of keeping cannabis out of the hands of minors is still a very real concern for State and Federal authorities.
 As a business operator, manager, or license holder, it’s your responsibility to ensure that proper cannabis sales and age verification practices are implemented and maintained to prevent possible federal interference with our thriving industry or even local interference for your thriving business!
-Many in the industry have viewed this as an operational hazard and for that reason; we have prepared some helpful information for cannabis retailers in all states to prevent the sale of product to minors at the dispensary point of sale!
+Many in the industry have viewed this as an operational hazard and for that reason; we have prepared some helpful information for cannabis retailers in all states to prevent the sale of product to minors at the DIspensary POS System!

 Having several years’ experience in the service industry, I learned a lot in the way of age verification.
 One of the practices I often used is referred to as the F.L.A.G. methodology.
 This technique was taught to me when I was still new to the cannabis industry and I’ve used it throughout my years as a way to teach managers, business owners, and their employees, how to handle these situations.

 So, what is the cannabis sales and age verification F.L.A.G. methodology?

 - Have person remove the ID from their wallet or plastic holder (never accept a laminated document)

 - Feel for information cut-out or pasted on (especially near photo and birth date areas)

 - Feel the texture – most driver’s license should feel smooth, or (depending on your State) they will have an identifying texture.

 - Look for the State seals or watermarks; these seals are highly visible without any special light.